 The low-income households living in the private housing spend more on housing than their counterparts living in public housing.
 In 94/95, among the one-person households of the lowest 10% expenditure group, those living in private housing spent 48% of their total expenditure on housing, while those living in public housing only spent 34% on housing.
 However, those who lived in the public housing still faced the pressure of high rent.
 The guideline of fixing rent adopted by the Housing Authority is that the standard rent should not exceed 15% of the median income of the potential tenants.
 Those the one-person households of the lowest 10% expenditure group in public housing spent $519 on housing, about 31% of their total income, which was double the standard rate set by the Housing Authority.

-Wong and Chua illustrate and account for the existence of households living in ‘abject poverty’: low-expenditure households who squeeze their food expenditure in order to pay the housing expenditure in Wong and Chua (1996).
+Wong and Chua (1996) illustrate and account for the existence of households living in ‘abject poverty’: low-expenditure households who squeeze their food expenditure in order to pay the housing expenditure.
 They argue that the existence of a turning point of the Engel Curve is caused by the lower price elasticity of their housing expenditure than their food expenditure.
 They claim that the low elasticity of housing expenditure of the low-expenditure households is caused by the formalisation of the housing market in Hong Kong.

 Before the 1980s, poor households in Hong Kong mainly applied for public housing to fulfil their housing need.
 While they were waiting for public rental housing, they had to rent bed sits or rooms in the private housing market.
 When they found the rent in the private housing market unbearable, the poor households could fulfil their housing need by different accommodations in the informal economy: buying squatters or rooftop flats, or through self-help strategy to build their own squatters or boathouses.